capnproto/ekam/vscode/README.md

 To obtain `ekam-langserve` binary, build [Ekam](https://github.com/capnproto/ekam).
 The binary will end up in `bin/ekam-langserve` after the build completes.

-The language server experts to connect to a local Ekam run.
+The language server expects to connect to a local Ekam run.
 You'll need to tell Ekam to publish logs on a local port by running it like:

     ekam -c -n :41315